Scouting History

 This page presents the historical information of the movement in written form.
 For a year-by-year view of major milestones, visit the dedicated Timeline page.

-Confirmed beginning of organized Scouting in the Maldives
+The beginning of Scouting in the Maldives

 The Story of Scouting in the Maldives